jsivakumaran/pig_dice/README.md

 About
 -----

-Written by Clem Freeman and Jay Sivakumaran at [Epicodus](http://www.epicodus.com/).
+Written by Alex Kaufman, Clem Freeman and Jay Sivakumaran at [Epicodus](http://www.epicodus.com/).

 License
 -------

-This projected is licensed under the terms of the MIT license.
+This project is licensed under the terms of the MIT license.